“Framers of 1325” Series: Dr. Peter Wallensteen

 However, the downturn and loss of momentum around UNSCR 1325 occurred at national and international levels, where actors did not “pick up the ball” sufficiently.
 Africa did try by implementing a 50/50 gender balance in the highest decision-making structure of the African Union (AU).
 This was followed by the institutionalization of FEMWISE, a group of women mediators within the Peace and Security Commission of the AU.
 Overall, countries, regional institutions, and the UN relaxed after the unanimous vote.
 There was no significant follow-up to ensure the implementation of what was agreed upon: the involvement of women in all peace processes.

 Looking forward, WIIS and the overall WPS community must pick-up where we left off.
-We must ensure implementation of what was agreed upon, while adding and addressing what has happened in the last 25 years and whatever can be predicted into the future.
+We must implement what was agreed upon, while adding and addressing what has happened in the last 25 years to ensure transformational change in the years to come.

 About the Author: